abmarnie/godot-architecture-organization-advice/README.md

 # Game Project Architecture and Organization Advice for Godot 4.0+

-This article summarizes my (https://twitter.com/abmarnie) opinions on structuring a mid-sized Godot 4.0+ project, drawn from my three months of experience developing [Ettare](https://twitter.com/cdbunker2) in Godot, analyzing other Godot projects, discussing with other experienced Godot devs, and my previous two years of experience in game development in Unity.
+This article summarizes my (https://twitter.com/abmarnie) opinions on structuring a mid-sized Godot 4.0+ project, drawn from my three months of experience developing [Ettare](https://twitter.com/cdbunker2) in Godot, analyzing other Godot projects, discussing with other experienced Godot devs, and my previous two years in Unity.

 It goes without saying: be judicious, don't take things too far, only follow advice that you see the wisdom of, and don't do anything that would make development less fun.